 What's on in Haifa?
-Sometimes referred to as the Festival of Festivals and sometimes the Holiday of Holidays Festival (HEB - חג החגים), this annual event takes place in Haifa in December.
-Although it's much needed, we all pray the rain will stay away and the winter weather be pleasant enough for this unique outdoor event not to be interrupted in any way.
+Sometimes referred to as the Haifa Festival of Festivals and sometimes the Haifa Holiday of Holidays Festival (HEBREW - חג החגים), this annual event takes place in Haifa in December.
+Although much needed, we all pray the rain will stay away and the winter weather will be pleasant enough for this unique outdoor event not to be interrupted in any way.

 The Festival of Festival was initiated in 1914 by the first Mayor of Haifa - Hassan Shukri.
 Since then it has grown in size and popularity.
 This festival hi-lights the unique flavour of Haifa and its residents.
-Mayor of Haifa - Yona Yahav - aptly describes the Festival as one "without boundaries of culture and religion.
+Yona Yahav (outgoing Mayor of of Haifa) aptly described the Festival as one "without boundaries of culture and religion.
 Show up and rejoice".

-Walk through Haifa's many alleys and stairways that run from Mount Carmel down to Wadi NisNas.
-Starting from Yefe Nof Street in the Central Carmel the Gadera stairs, near the Dan Panorama Hotel,descend the stairs and walk down the mountain to the Wadi and beyond.
-It's about a half hour walk to the Festival of Festivals from the Central Carmel.
-There are hundreds of stairs - do'nt do this if you have knee problems but it's a wonderful way for you to take in the views, see the suburbs and feel the Haifa vibe.
-Follow the stairs from Yefe Nof, Rechov Henrietta Szold, HaHashmonaim, Golomb, Hess, Arlozorov, Hillel, Massada, Herzliya and Shabbtai Levi Streets.
+Walk through Haifa's many alleys and stairways that run from Mount Carmel down to Ben Gurion Boulevard.
+Starting from Yefe Nof Street in the Central Carmel the Gadera stairs, near the Dan Panorama Hotel,descend the stairs and walk down the mountain to the German Colony.
+It's a substantial walk to the Festival of Festivals from the Central Carmel.
+There are hundreds of stairs - don't do this if you have knee problems but it's a wonderful way for you to meander around Haifa, take in the views, see the suburbs and feel the Haifa vibe.

 What you can expect to see at the festival

-In the Wadi restaurants offering a variety of Middle Eastern cuisine are abundant.
-Food stalls along Rechov HaWadi sell home made pita, labane, koubbeh, kebabs, zaatar, mejadra and tabbouleh.
+You can expect food stalls along Ben Gurion Blvd. selling home made pita, labane, koubbeh, kebabs, zaatar, mejadra and tabbouleh.
 Sample the delicious home made nougats, peanut brittle, halva and knafeh.
 For the kids, sticky toffee apples are a must.
 Hot legumes, corn on the cob and roasted chestnuts are also on sale.
 A glass of freshly squeezed pomegranate, orange or carrot juice will quench your thirst for about 5 shekels.
-You might be welcomed by some of the locals who could offer you a free cup of Turkish coffee, a baked delight or even invite you into their homes.
+You can purchase tickets and enjoy a traditional meal in the home of one of the local residents of the mixed neighborhood, Ein Hayam.

 Top Festival Tips